ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

 Is more data better?
 This question is distinct from the question of whether our data is big.
 Do we want more data at all?
-What good is it?

 In 2009, some folks at Google come out with [The Unreasonable Effectiveness of Data](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/35179.pdf).
-What did our friends at Google mean?
+They seem to be saying that there is at least one case in which the answer is yes, we want more data.

 -----